valhuber/logic-explore/README.md

 ```
 The specification addresses around a
 dozen transactions.
 Here we look at:
-* **Add Order / Check Credit -** enter an order/orderdetails,
+* **Add Order (Check Credit) -** enter an order/orderdetails,
-and rollup to AmountTotal / Balance to check credit
+and rollup to AmountTotal / Balance to check CreditLimit
-* **Ship / Unship an Order -** when an Order's DateShippped
+* **Ship / Unship an Order (Adjust Balance) -** when an Order's DateShippped
 is changed, adjust the Customers balance

-### Adjustments
+#### Adjustments
 Rollups provoke an important design choice: store the aggregate,
 or sum things on the fly.
 There are cases for both:
    - **Sum** - use sql `select sum` queries to add child data as required.
-   This eliminates the consistency issues with storing redundant data
+   This eliminates consistency risks with storing redundant data
    (i.e, the aggregate becomes invalid if an application fails to
    adjust it in *all* of the cases).

    - **Stored Aggregates** - a good choice when data volumes are large, and / or chain,
    since the application can **adjust** (make a 1 row update) the aggregate based on the
-   delta of the children.
-Consider, for example, a customer might have
+   *delta* of the children.
+Imagine, for example, a customer might have
    thousands of Orders, each with thousands of OrderDetails.

 This design decision can dominate application coding.
 It's nefarious,
-since data volumes may not be known in advance.
+since data volumes may not be known whn coding begins.
 (Ideally, this can be
 a "late binding" decision, like a sql index.)

 In this example, we use the **Stored Aggregate** approach, in order
-to investigate multi-table update logic, where updates to 1 row
+to investigate multi-table update logic chaining, where updates to 1 row
-trigger updates to others rows, and then further chain to still more rows.
+trigger updates to others rows, which further chain to still more rows.
 Here, the stored aggregates are `Customer.Balance`, and `Order.AmountTotal`
 (a *chained* aggregate).